Sir Andrew Hamond, 1st Baronet

-Captain Sir Andrew Snape Hamond, 1st Baronet (17 December 1738 – 12 September 1828) was a British naval officer and Lieutenant Governor of Nova Scotia from 1781 to 1782 and Comptroller of the Navy from 1794 to 1828.
+Captain Sir Andrew Snape Hamond, 1st Baronet, FRS (17 December 1738 – 12 September 1828) was a British naval officer and Lieutenant Governor of Nova Scotia from 1781 to 1782 and Comptroller of the Navy from 1794 to 1828.

 Career

 Born in Blackheath, London, England, the son of Robert Hamond and Susannah Snape, he joined the Royal Navy in 1753 and served during the Seven Years' War and the American Revolution.
 In 1765, he was made a commander and a captain in 1770.
 His nephew Andrew Snape Douglas joined under his command in 1770.
-During the American Revolution he commanded North American station in the Expedition to the Chesapeake (1777) and commanded a warship during the defence of Sandy Hook in 1778, for which he was knighted.
+During the American Revolution he commanded North American station in the Expedition to the Chesapeake (1777) and commanded a warship during the defence of Sandy Hook in 1778, for which he was knighted on January 15th 1779.

 From 1780 until 1784, Hamond was appointed Resident Commissioner of the Navy, Halifax Nova Scotia.
 He was additionally appointed Lieutenant Governor of Nova Scotia in 1781, administering the province in the absence of Governor Francis Legge, who had been recalled to England, but not replaced, some years before.
 He ordered troops to end the Raid on Lunenburg, Nova Scotia (1782).
 He had expected to be named Legge's successor, but John Parr was named to the position instead.
 Offended, Hamond resigned as lieutenant-governor soon after Parr's arrival.

 In 1783, Hamond was awarded a baronetcy (see Hamond-Graeme baronets).
 He became Commander-in-Chief, The Nore in 1785.
 In 1789, he and his nephew Andrew Snape Douglas, now a captain, were members of the Court for the Court-Martial of the crew members captured on Tahiti who were involved in the Mutiny on the Bounty.
 He became Comptroller of the Navy from 1794 until March 1806.
 From 1796 to 1806, he was a Member of Parliament for Ipswich.
 He was elected a Fellow of the Royal Society in March 1797.
 In 1806, he retired from public life with an annual pension of £1,500.